productscience/constellate/cl8-web/server/readme.md

 # Functions

-You can use Google cloud functions here exist to run admin type commands that require a server.
+Some server functionality is implemented in the form of Google Cloud functions.
+You can find these functions in the `index.js` file.

 ### Running locally

-you can test these locally without deploying them by opening up a shell, with `npm start`.
+You can test some of the functions locally.
+For this you need to copy the service account credentials generated for the frontend part of the application in a file `server/service-account.json`.

+Then you can execute:

+'''
-npm start
+\$ npm run serve
+'''

 You'll need to set the relevant settings by putting them into `.runtimeconfig.json`.
 See more in the config